US-Canada border towns assess damage from devastating floods

 The soaking fueled by a so-called atmospheric river that dumped torrents rain on the Pacific Northwest and British Columbia from Saturday through Monday reminded people of western Washington’s record, severe flooding in November 1990 when two people died and there were more than 2,000 evacuations.

-While the weather was improving, the situation remained dire in British Columbia, where one death was reported and the Canadian government was sending in the military to help with floods and mudslides that destroyed parts of several major highways.
+While the weather was improving, the situation remained dire in British Columbia, where the Canadian government was sending in the military to help with floods and mudslides that destroyed parts of several major highways.
+One death was reported and officials said Wednesday that more deaths were expected.

 Immediately across the border from Sumas, police using helicopters and boats had evacuated about 180 residents of a low-lying area of Abbotsford, British Columbia, after they were warned Tuesday of a significant risk to life because of rising water levels.
 Evacuations continued Wednesday.